Structural and Magnetic Properties of Co-rich bct CoMn Films: fcc Ni Mn atomic moments

 In order to compare the downturn of the average fcc Ni$_{1-x}$Mn$_x$ moment to that of the average bct Co$_{1-x}$Mn$_x$ moment, the Ni and Mn atomic moments for fcc Ni$_{7/8}$Mn$_{1/8}$ and Ni$_{3/4}$Mn$_{1/4}$ were calculated using the same method as the Co and Mn moments for Co$_{1-x}$Mn$_x$ at the same Mn concentration outlined in Appendix~\ref{sec:superlattices}\ref{sec:Co875Mn125} and \ref{sec:superlattices}\ref{sec:Co75Mn25}.
 First, the fcc lattice constants were found by setting $c = a\sqrt{2}$ in the superlattices of Ni$_{3/4}$Mn$_{1/4}$(II-c) and Ni$_{7/8}$Mn$_{1/8}$(III) and minimizing the total energy relative to $a$, similar to how the bcc lattice constants were solved for previously.
 The fcc lattice constant of Ni$_{7/8}$Mn$_{1/8}$ was found to be $3.52$\AA, and the fcc lattice constant of Ni$_{3/4}$Mn$_{1/4}$ was found to be $3.51$\AA.

+Atomic moment calculations of Ni$_{7/8}$Mn$_{1/8}$ and Ni$_{3/4}$Mn$_{1/4}$ were performed identically to Co$_{1-x}$Mn$_x$ alloys of the same Mn concentration, with the only exception being that just the fcc limit was calculated.
 At low Mn concentrations of $x = 1/8$, the Mn atomic moment is $\sim 3$ $\mu_\text{B}$ and the Ni atomic moment is $\sim 0.6$ $\mu_\text{B}$ for every fcc Ni$_{1-x}$Mn$_x$ ordering.
 This calculation is consistent with measurements done by Cable et. al.\cite{cable1974} which observed average Mn and Ni atomic moments of $(3.18 \pm 0.07)$ $\mu_\text{B}$ and $0.525$ respectively.
 As the Mn concentration was increased to $x = 1/4$, some Mn atomic moments retained a high-spin with moments ranging from $2.5$ - $3.0$ $\mu_\text{B}$.
 This calculation is consistent with measurements\cite{shull1955} on ordered fcc Ni$_{3/4}$Mn$_{1/4}$ which found an average atomic Mn and Ni moment of $(3.18 \pm 0.25)$ $\mu_\text{B}$ and $(0.30 \pm 0.05)$ $\mu_\text{B}$ respectively.
-The existence of a high-spin ordered fcc Ni$_{3/4}$Mn$_{1/4}$ state is also consistent with previous calculations,\cite{jing2009,nautiyal1993} which found Mn atomic moments ranging from $2.7$ - $3.2$ $\mu_\text{B}$ and Ni moments ranging from $0.4$ - $0.32$ $\mu_\text{B}$.
+The existence of a high-spin ordered fcc Ni$_{3/4}$Mn$_{1/4}$ state is also consistent with previous calculations\cite{jing2009,nautiyal1993}, which found Mn atomic moments ranging from $2.7$ - $3.2$ $\mu_\text{B}$ and Ni moments ranging from $0.4$ - $0.32$ $\mu_\text{B}$.
 However, some orderings of Ni$_{3/4}$Mn$_{1/4}$ calculated in this work were found to occupy a low-spin Mn state with a moment ranging from $1.68$ - $2.99$ $\mu_\text{B}$.
+The Mn moment of atoms in Ni$_{3/4}$Mn$_{1/4}$ alloys depends not only on the distance between Mn-Mn pairs, but proximity to other Mn atoms as well.
 This calculation is consistent with the reduction in the average atomic moment of Ni$_{1-x}$Mn$_x$ observed by Cable et. al.\cite{cable1974} who observed both decreasing Mn and Ni moments with increasing Mn concentration above $x = 1/8$.